emoacht/ManagedNativeWifi/README.md

  - Creating a wireless profile from scratch is not covered in this library.
 It is because 1) Native WiFi does not include such functionality, 2) it requires careful consideration on wi-fi technology in use, 3) it involves sensitive security information.
 Thus, it is left to each user.

 ## History

+Ver 2.8.0 2025-5-18

+- __Add:__ ScanNetworksAsync overload methods with modes for only disconnected interfaces or only specified interfaces
+- __Add:__ Additional events of instantiatable implementation

 Ver 2.7.1 2025-4-10